Texas Theatre

 The Texas Theatre is a movie theater and Dallas landmark located in the Oak Cliff neighborhood of Dallas, Texas.
-It gained historical significance on November 22, 1963, as the location of Lee Harvey Oswald's arrest over the suspicion he was the killer of Dallas Police Officer J. D. Tippit and President John F. Kennedy.
+It became famous, on November 22, 1963, as the location of Lee Harvey Oswald's arrest over the suspicion he was the killer of Dallas police officer J. D. Tippit and President John F. Kennedy.
 Today, it hosts a mix of repertory cinema and special events.

 History

 The Texas Theatre opened on April 21, 1931.
 The Texas Theatre was the largest suburban movie theater in Dallas and was part of a chain of theaters financed by Howard Hughes.
 It was the first theater in Dallas with air conditioning and featured many state-of-the-art luxuries.

 The theater is most famous for being the site of Lee Harvey Oswald's arrest on November 22, 1963.
 Warren "Butch" Burroughs, manager and concession stand attendee the afternoon of Oswald's arrest, said that Oswald came into the theater between 1:00 and 1:07 pm.
 Burroughs further claimed he sold Oswald popcorn at 1:15 p.m.
 Julie Postal, the ticket seller, who was posted out in front of the entrance, told the Warren Commission that Burroughs initially told her the same thing although, when she later discussed the event with him, she became skeptical about his version.
-Julia Postal, however, never saw Oswald enter the theater, relying on the account of Johnny Calvin Brewer, a manager at Hardy's Shoe Store's which, according to the official government report, happened at 1:35 p.m..
+Julia Postal, however, never saw Oswald enter the theater, relying on the account of Johnny Calvin Brewer, a manager at Hardy's Shoe Store's which, according to the official government report, happened at 1:35 p.m.
 Texas Theatre patron Jack Davis also corroborated Burroughs' time, claiming he observed Oswald in the theater prior to 1:20 pm.
 The films presented that day were Cry of Battle and War Is Hell, which Oswald briefly viewed.

 As a commemoration of the historic capture, the words "Lee Harvey Oswald, November 22, 1963" were later inscribed in gold paint on the chair Oswald (supposedly) occupied — three rows from the rear, five seats from the aisle.
 However, the actual chair was removed by then manager "Butch" Burroughs, who took it home and replaced it with another which the FBI confiscated the next day for evidence thinking it was the original Oswald seat.